ColeTownsend/generator-jekyllized/README.md

 phone or let other people view it as well.
 By default clicks and scrolling is also broadcast so when you go to the `About` page all other browsers listening in on the session will as well.

+*Gotchaes*: You may need to copy this gulpfile to get it working [updated gulpfile as of 9/10](https://gist.github.com/sondr3/d5208fc8e7bb77b709b5)

 #### `gulp build`